evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ## Background
 Perpetual Distribution is a new **Digital Matter Theory (DMT)** primitive that wraps the DMT **Unique Non-Arbitrary Token (UNAT)** framework and its required indexing functionalities in a fully on-chain system that does not require third-party protocol support.

 The UNAT standard, pioneered by **Natcats** in February 2024, introduced generative artwork whose supply and rarity are determined by emergent Bitcoin block data.

-Previous UNAT implementations included the following models and dependencies:
+However, previous UNAT implementations included the following models and dependencies:
 - **Open UNAT mints** – First-come claims by Bitcoin block ID.
 These were decentralized in principle but proved vulnerable to bots and unbalanced distribution in practice.
 - **Privileged-authorization UNAT mints** – A central authority issues supply.
 This model avoids bots successfully but introduces a centralized dependency.
 It is suitable for initial one-time distributions but cannot guarantee long-term issuance.
 - **Third-party indexers** – Both models rely on external indexers to track supply over time, which also cannot guarantee ongoing operation long term.